Take a peek inside Nordstrom’s luxurious new New York City flagship store

-Planning for a Nordstrom flagship in New York City officially began in 2012.
-But its opening, on Thursday, is the culmination of a decadeslong ambition.
+NEW YORK — Planning for a Nordstrom flagship in New York City officially began in 2012.
+But its opening, on Thursday, is the culmination of decadeslong ambition.

 After a yearslong hunt for suitable real estate, the vaunted Seattle retailer finally has a place among New York’s retail pantheon: Bergdorf Goodman.
 Saks Fifth Avenue.
 Bloomingdale’s.
 Barneys.